npm/npm/doc/files/npm-folders.md

 ## DESCRIPTION

 npm puts various things on your computer.
-That's its job.
+That’s its job.

 This document will tell you what it puts where.